Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 #### Numeric
 A numeric loop uses numeric values to increment or decrement a value.
 This loop is usually the most common for `setPropertyFromGroup()` and `getPropertyFromGroup()` functions.
 They use the `for` keyword followed by three expressions: `initializer`, `maximum`, and `iteration`.
 They end with the `do` keyword at the end.

-- `initializer` - The initial variable for the numeric loop to use.
+- `initializer` - The initial variable for the numeric loop.
 - `maximum` - The maximum number for the numeric loop to stop at.
 - `iteration` - The iterator for the numeric loop to use.
 You can either increase or decrease the value.
 Since it will default to `1` after each loop, this expression doesn't need to be initialized.